KirbyPhillips/Automated_Social_Media_Content_Performance_Analysis/README.md

 ## 1. Project Overview

-A multi-platform brand posting regularly across six social media platforms had no consolidated view of what content actually drove performance.
+A multi-platform brand posting regularly across 6 social media platforms had no consolidated view of what content actually drove performance.
 Post-level data covering 5,600 posts existed as a single flat, denormalised export with no analytical structure.
 Key information such as engagement quality, content category performance, and click-through behaviour could not be interrogated or acted upon.

 As a result, stakeholders were unable to answer critical business questions, such as: